Nuclear energy wild card in Japan poll which Democrats likely to lose

 Whatever the timing, the DPJ risks facing an anti-nuclear backlash as protests grow against Noda’s decision to restart two atomic reactors to avoid blackouts, despite safety fears after an earthquake and tsunami crippled the Fukushima nuclear plant in March 2011 the world’s worst nuclear disaster since Chernobyl in 1986.

 Which parties would benefit, though, is unclear.
-The Democrats’ main rival, the LDP, promoted atomic power during decades of dominance and only the tiny Social Democrats, the Communist Party and a DPJ splinter group led by ex-party leader Ichiro Ozawa are clearly in favor of ending nuclear power soon.
+The Democrats’ main rival, the LDP, promoted atomic power during decades of dominance and only the tiny Social Democrats, the Communist Party and a DPJ splinter group led by ex-party leader Ichiro Ozawa are clearly against ending nuclear power soon.

 Populist Osaka Mayor Toru Hashimoto, whose Ishin no Kai (Restoration Group) local party is eyeing a national role, had to backtrack on an early anti-nuclear stance when he signed off on nuclear reactor restarts to avoid possible summer blackouts.